 Setting Up the Disney Easter Scavenger Hunt

-The second clue card will be placed in the house/room based on the first card you gave to your child.
+3. Along with the Easter gift, you’ll also be leaving the next clue in this spot.
+The second clue card is placed in the location based on the first card you gave to your child.
 For instance, I gave my daughter the “shoe” card to start, so the second clue was placed near her shoes.

 Best Easter Gifts to Give